Mohamed Atta: United States

-According to official reports, Atta flew from Prague to Newark International Airport, arriving on June 3, 2000.
-That month, Atta and Shehhi stayed in hotels and rented rooms in New York City on a short-term basis.
-Jarrah had arrived in the United States on June 27, 2000, after his flight landed at Newark, New Jersey, and Jarrah had decided to go with Shehhi and Atta to search for different flight schools in the US.
-They continued to inquire about flight schools and personally visited some, including Airman Flight School in Norman, Oklahoma, which they visited on July 3, 2000.
-Days later, Shehhi, Jarrah and Atta ended up in Venice, Florida.
-Atta and Shehhi established accounts at SunTrust Bank and received wire transfers from Ali Abdul Aziz Ali, Khalid Sheikh Mohammed's nephew in the United Arab Emirates.
-On July 6, 2000, Atta, Jarrah and Shehhi enrolled at Huffman Aviation in Venice, where they entered the Accelerated Pilot Program.
-When Atta and Shehhi arrived in Florida, they initially stayed with Huffman's bookkeeper and his wife in a spare room of their house.
+According to official reports, Atta flew from Prague to Newark International Airport, arriving on 3 June 2000.
+That month, Atta and al-Shehhi stayed in hotels and rented rooms in New York City on a short-term basis.
+Jarrah had arrived in the United States on 27 June 2000, after his flight landed at Newark, New Jersey, and Jarrah had decided to go with al-Shehhi and Atta to search for different flight schools in the US.
+They continued to inquire about flight schools and personally visited some, including Airman Flight School in Norman, Oklahoma, which they visited on 3 July 2000.
+Days later, al-Shehhi, Jarrah and Atta ended up in Venice, Florida.
+Atta and al-Shehhi established accounts at SunTrust Bank and received wire transfers from Ali Abdul Aziz Ali, Khalid Sheikh Mohammed's nephew in the United Arab Emirates.
+On 6 July 2000, Atta, Jarrah and Shehhi enrolled at Huffman Aviation in Venice, where they entered the Accelerated Pilot Program.
+When Atta and al-Shehhi arrived in Florida, they initially stayed with Huffman's bookkeeper and his wife in a spare room of their house.
 After a week, they were asked to leave because they were rude.
-Atta and Shehhi then moved into a small house nearby in Nokomis where they stayed for six months.
+Atta and al-Shehhi then moved into a small house nearby in Nokomis where they stayed for six months.

-Atta began flight training on July 6, 2000, and continued training nearly every day.
-By the end of July, both Atta and Shehhi did solo flights.
-Atta earned his private pilot certificate in September, and then he and Shehhi decided to switch flight schools.
+Atta began flight training on 6 July 2000, and continued training nearly every day.
+By the end of July, both Atta and al-Shehhi did solo flights.
+Atta earned his private pilot certificate in September, and then he and al-Shehhi decided to switch flight schools.
 Both enrolled at Jones Aviation in Sarasota and took training there for a brief time.
-They had problems following instructions and were both very upset when they failed their Stage 1 exam at Jones Aviation.
-They inquired about multi-engine planes and told the instructor that "they wanted to move quickly, because they had a job waiting in their country upon completion of their training in the U.S." In mid-October, Atta and Shehhi returned to Huffman Aviation to continue training.
+They had problems following instructions and were both very upset when they failed their Stage 1 exam.
+They inquired about multi-engine planes and told the instructor that "they wanted to move quickly, because they had a job waiting in their country upon completion of their training in the U.S." In mid-October, Atta and al-Shehhi returned to Huffman Aviation to continue training.
 In November 2000, Atta earned his instrument rating, and then a commercial pilot's license in December from the Federal Aviation Administration.